-On March 11, 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
+During the year-ended December, 31, 2021, the COVID-19 outbreak continues to impact the operations of the Company.
 The outbreak and efforts to contain the virus may have a significant impact on the Company's business.
 The COVID-19 outbreak has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally resulting in an economic slowdown.
 Global equity markets have experienced significant volatility and weakness.
 Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
 A prolonged economic shutdown could result in purchase order delays or the inability to collect receivables and it is possible that in the future there will be negative impacts on the Company's operations that could have a material adverse effect on its financial results.
 Although the Company has adjusted some of its operating procedures in response to COVID-19, operations have not experienced any significant negative impact to date.
 The extent to which the pandemic impacts future operations and financial results, and the duration of any such impact, depends on future developments, which are highly uncertain and unknown at this time.